davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 [@Stein1992] for oceanic lithosphere of a given age of oceanic crust.

-<comment>Track the entire model run then at the end of this section cover the
-Monterey plate case</comment>
+We model cooling scenarios for a wide range of underplating times, reflecting the long subduction history of the Farallon plate beneath the central California coast through the Cretaceous and Paleogene.
+In principle, backstepping of the subduction megathrust and underplating of a slice of mantle lithosphere could have occurred at any time during this history.
+However, only the oldest and youngest stalled slab models correspond to geodynamic and geological evidence of a specific episode of subduction instability.

+We model a series of scenarios with differently-timed underplating events, with the start of subduction ranging from 22 to 80 Ma.
+These subduction times, T_$\textrm{start}$,  set the beginning of the models shown in
+@fig:model_tracers|b and are shown in the first panel of
+@fig:model_results|b.
+Each model operates on oceanic crust of the appropriate age for the time of subduction, given the geometry of Farallon plate subduction over the Cretaceous and Paleogene [@Liu2010; @Seton2012].
+As the subduction time moves towards the present, the age of subducted oceanic crust generally decreases, reflecting the approach of the Pacific--Farallon spreading ridge to the western margin of North America.
+In the oldest model with a subduction time of 80 Ma, the oceanic lithosphere at the time of subduction is 60 myr old, meaning that the oceanic crust in this model was generated beneath the Pacific--Farallon spreading ridge at 140 Ma.

+Stalled slab scenarios with subduction ages as young as 30 Ma (all but the last scenario presented on @fig:model_tracers|b) model rollback during sustained Farallon-plate subduction.
-The "Monterey plate" scenario is a subset of these models entailing hypothetical northward lateral translation on a shallowly-dipping subduction megathrust.
+The final model run in @fig:model_tracers|b corresponds to the "Monterey plate" hypothesis [@Pikser2012; @VanWijk2001], which entails hypothetical northward lateral translation on a shallowly-dipping stalled subduction megathrust.
-Neglecting shear heating (which appears to be minor, e.g.  @Kidder2013), this scenario can be modeled as a young endmember stalled-slab scenario, and is shown as the youngest model of **B**.
-Potential Monterey
-Plate mantle lithosphere beneath Crystal Knob would have been generated beneath the oceanic spreading ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subducted shortly thereafter [@Atwater1998; @Wilson2005].
+The potential thermal effects of the required anhydrous shearing of the underplated oceanic lithosphere along a ~300 km flat displacement trajectory [@fig:context] are not accounted for in model **B**.
+Instead, this scenario is modeled simply as a young endmember stalled-slab scenario, with the generation of mantle lithosphere beneath the oceanic spreading ridge at 27 Ma (corresponding to the chron 7 magnetic anomaly) and subduction shortly thereafter [@Atwater1998; @Wilson2005].

-<comment>Move this up</comment>
-In addition to the Monterey plate scenario, a series of older cooling scenarios are modeled, representing a wide range of potential timings for backstepping of the subduction megathrust and underplating of a slice of mantle lithosphere.
-Covarying subduction time and age of oceanic crust are constrained by @Seton2012 and represent different phases of Farallon plate subduction beneath the coast of Southern California.
-Though these scenarios represent plausible thermal histories, only the "Monterey plate" construction can be tied to geodynamic and geological evidence of a specific episode of subduction instability.

-These scenarios result in cooler geotherms than the shallow slab window underplating, matching the broad thermobarometric constraints on Crystal Knob xenolith entrainment relatively deep within the spinel stability field [@fig:model_comparison].
-The Monterey plate subduction scenario predicts a modern geotherm that coincides with the entrainment constraints on the Crystal Knob xenoliths.
+Overall, the stalled-slab underplating scenarios represented in **B** result in cooler geotherms than the shallow slab window underplating, matching the broad thermobarometric constraints placing Crystal Knob xenolith entrainment relatively deep within the spinel stability field [@fig:model_comparison].
+The Monterey plate subduction scenario likewise predicts a modern geotherm that coincides with the entrainment constraints on the Crystal Knob xenoliths.
+Without consideration of potential bias towards colder measurements in the modeled geotherms, this appears to be the best model.
+When accounting for possible external effects [@sec:model_bias], it may predict a hotter geotherm than derived from the thermobarometric constraints.

 #### Late-Cretaceous stalled slab